tbensky/npct/README.md

 * Come up with a way of recieving health information of those nearby.

-* Make it easy for one to set/change their health status, and to retrieve a log of other's health info the device found.
+* Make it easy for one to set/change their health status, and to retrieve a log of the health information of those you encounter.

 * Power it with a $10 portable "extra phone charge" battery.